 - Work well with others

-- Would like to make a real difference to an older person’s life
+- Would like to make a real difference to the lives of older people

-- You will be invited to events and celebrations as a volunteer
+- You will meet other volunteers and be invited to volunteer celebrations, as well as other events and celebrations we have

-All of our volunteers will receive a charity induction, and further support and training will be provided by the Manager as needed.
+- All of our volunteers will receive a charity induction and ongoing support from a Support Coordinator and training will be provided as needed.

-You will be given a Volunteer Handbook and information on how the Charity supports volunteers.
+- You will be given a Volunteer Handbook and Safeguarding Handbook and information on how the Charity supports volunteers.